dpippert/CS554FinalProject/doc/DesignNotes.md

 ### Q/A database

-1. Game is supported by a Question and Answer (Q/A) Mongodb database.
+1. Game is supported by a Question and Answer (Q/A) Mongo database.

-1. Authenticated users have capability to author/edit Q/A entries in the Mongodb database.
+1. Authenticated users have capability to author/edit Q/A entries in Mongodb.

 ## Work Breakdown